wrench-project/wrench/doc/wrench_101.md

 # Analyzing Simulation Output #   {#wrench-101-simulation-output}

 Once the `wrench::Simulation::launch()` method has returned, it is possible to process time-stamped traces to analyze simulation output.
-The `wrench::Simulation` class has an `output` field, which is an instance of `wrench::SimulationOutput`, which has a templated `wrench::SimulationOutput::getTrace()` method to retrieve traces for various information types.
+The `wrench::Simulation` class has an `getOutput()` method, which returns an instance of `wrench::SimulationOutput`.
+This object has a templated `wrench::SimulationOutput::getTrace()` method to retrieve traces for various information types.
 For instance, the call
 ```
-simulation.output.getTrace<wrench::SimulationTimestampTaskCompletion>()
+simulation.getOutput().getTrace<wrench::SimulationTimestampTaskCompletion>()
 ```
 returns a vector of time-stamped task completion events.
 The classes that implement time-stamped events are all classes named `wrench::SimulationTimestampSomething`, where `Something` is pretty self-explanatory